compiler-explorer/compiler-explorer/docs/API.md

  information is returned as an array of compilers, with the `id` key being the primary identifier of each compiler.

+Due to the amount of compilers and information available through this api call, by default you will only get these fields per compiler:
+ `['id', 'name', 'lang', 'compilerType', 'semver', 'extensions', 'monaco']`

+If you require different fields, you can specify them by adding `?fields=field1,field2,field3` to your query.

+To see all the available fields, you can use `?fields=all`.
+It is not recommended to use this by default.

 ### `GET /api/compilers/<language-id>` - return a list of compilers with matching language

 Returns a list of compilers for the provided language id.
 In text form, there's a simple formatting of the ID of the compiler, its description and its language ID.
 In JSON, all the information is returned as an array of compilers, with the `id` key being the primary identifier of each compiler.

+The same field restrictions apply as with `GET /api/compilers`

 ### `GET /api/libraries/<language-id>` - return a list of libraries available with for a language